-Visits are allowed, but should be scheduled with the teacher in advance so that suggestions for appropriate times will make the visit as productive as possible.
+Visits are allowed, but must be scheduled with the teacher in advance so that suggestions for appropriate times will make the visit as productive as possible.
 In the interest of safety, visitors must first check in at the front office and receive a pass.
 However, to ensure students are not distracted during class time, we require visitors to sit and observe quietly unless pre-arranged.
-Please do not walk around the room, or talk to students or teachers during the visit.
-The maximum classroom visitation time is 20 minutes.
+Please do not walk around the room or talk to students or teachers during the visit.
 Please turn cell phones off.
 If you need to talk to your student's teacher or have any comments or concerns, please schedule an appointment in advance.
 Please do not interrupt the teachers during regular instructional time.